Gold872/elastic-dashboard/docs/additional-features-and-references/widgets-list-and-properties-reference.md

 ![image](https://github.com/Gold872/elastic-dashboard/assets/91761103/1694b27c-8e30-467c-8b67-6b3c80d1d18c)

+#### Properties

+* `compression` - The quality of the image between 0 and 100, with 0 being lowest quality, and 100 being the highest quality, defaults to null
+  * Whole number
+* `fps` - How many frames per second should be sent from the server, defaults to null
+  * Whole number
+* `resolution` - The resolution to apply to the stream, defaults to null
+  * Integer array, in the format `[width, height]`

 ### ComboBox Chooser

-Built from WPILib's Sendable Chooser ([Java](https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj/smartdashboard/SendableChooser.html), [C++](https://github.wpilib.org/allwpilib/docs/release/cpp/classfrc\_1\_1\_sendable\_chooser.html)), provides a dropdown list of all of the options, and the ability to search for an option.
+Built from WPILib's Sendable Chooser ([Java](https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj/smartdashboard/SendableChooser.html), [C++](https://github.wpilib.org/allwpilib/docs/release/cpp/classfrc_1_1_sendable_chooser.html)), provides a dropdown list of all of the options, and the ability to search for an option.
 If the name of it is too long, hovering over the widget will reveal a tooltip showing the full name of the selected option.

 ![image](https://github.com/Gold872/elastic-dashboard/assets/91761103/c16ce37c-80aa-41d7-b7ea-36be0892d144)

+#### Properties

+* `sort_options` - Whether or not to sort the options alphabetically, defaults to false
+  * `true`or `false`

 ### Split Button Chooser

-Also built from WPILib's Sendable Chooser ([Java](https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj/smartdashboard/SendableChooser.html), [C++](https://github.wpilib.org/allwpilib/docs/release/cpp/classfrc\_1\_1\_sendable\_chooser.html)), provides a list of all of the options as a row of buttons which can be scrolled left and right.
+Also built from WPILib's Sendable Chooser ([Java](https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj/smartdashboard/SendableChooser.html), [C++](https://github.wpilib.org/allwpilib/docs/release/cpp/classfrc_1_1_sendable_chooser.html)), provides a list of all of the options as a row of buttons which can be scrolled left and right.

 ![image](https://github.com/Gold872/elastic-dashboard/assets/91761103/e2dcc874-b873-4d1a-9252-d53f8144cabf)

 ### Command Scheduler

 Displays a list of all of the commands scheduled, along with their IDs and a button to unschedule them.
-This is created using WPILib's CommandScheduler ([Java](https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj2/command/CommandScheduler.html), [C++](https://github.wpilib.org/allwpilib/docs/release/cpp/classfrc2\_1\_1\_command\_scheduler.html))
+This is created using WPILib's CommandScheduler ([Java](https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj2/command/CommandScheduler.html), [C++](https://github.wpilib.org/allwpilib/docs/release/cpp/classfrc2_1_1_command_scheduler.html))

 ![image](https://github.com/Gold872/elastic-dashboard/assets/91761103/dfe1cf76-2c28-47b4-9194-3816e1e52a79)